Volatilization to Indoor Air Pathway for Environmental Professionals

 The Vapor Intrusion information linked to this web page includes specific guidance developed by the MDEQ, reference materials including technical resources, training opportunities, and examples of Vapor Intrusion investigations completed within the state of Michigan.
 There is also a point of contact information for any questions you may have on vapor intrusion in your area.

-The new Vapor Intrusion Web Page has been launched and includes a variety of information including the full Guidance Document for download, links to informative web sites, and downloadable training slide shows.
+The Vapor Intrusion Web Page launched and includes a variety of information including the full Guidance Document for download, links to informative web sites, and downloadable training slide shows.

 - Video Demonstration Vapor Pin Installation and Sample Collection

 Work on the web site will be ongoing and new items will continue to be added.